Dedicated to Professor Emeritus Paul Luzio.

 SELF-ORGANIZING SYSTEMS

-Self-organization is a common property of all matter, but is extremely prevalent and obvious in living matter.
+Self-organization is a common property of all matter that is prevalent and obvious in living matter.
 Philip Ball’s book, The Self-Made Tapestry: Pattern Formation in Nature is a treatise on self-organizing patterns, many of which are reticulate networks:

 PHYLOGENIES